The user interface (UI) project is a semester long team project designing and implementing an web application.

 You and your team will learn a design process.
-The design process will involve several design changes, in other word it will evolve as your team improves the design.
-You will implement enough of the design so that graduate students can design a usability test and assist you in the testing.
+The design process will involve several design changes, in other word the design will evolve as your team improves the design.
+You will implement enough of the design so that graduate students can design a usability test and assist you in the testing your application.

 Design process steps:

-- Your team will receive an interaction and stakeholder analysis from the graduate student.
-You use these design documents and your interaction design documents to make paper prototypes for your app.
-Your team will present the paper prototype during the walkthrough.
+- Your team will receive an interaction and stakeholder analysis from the graduate student assigned to your team.
+You use these design documents to make a paper prototype for your app.
+Your team will present the paper prototype during the cognitive walkthrough.

-- The graduate students will send your team a heuristic evaluation after the walkthrough.
-Using the results of the heuristic evaluation, your team will refine the paper prototype.
+- The graduate students will perform a heuristic evaluation after your cognitive walkthrough.
+Using the results of the heuristic evaluation and feedback from your scientist, your team will refine the design of your web app.
 Your team will meet with me in the design review to present your refined design.

-- Finally, after helping the grad students conduct the usability tests, your team will meet with me to discuss your implementation and recommend design changes.
+- Finally, after helping the grad students conduct the usability tests, your team will meet with your scientist and me separately to discuss your implementation and recommend design changes.

-The team size should be about 5 or 6 CS students and 2 or 3 HU students.
-CS and HU students work as a team to plan and design the apps.
-After designing the app, the CS undergraduate students will primarily be responsible for implementing the app.
-STC students will do the technical writing for the app and insure that the technical content for apps are implemented.
-Students from both disciplines should work together to complete the app including documenting their work and conducting usability tests.
+The team size should be about 5 or 6 CS students.
+CS students work as a team to plan and design the apps.
+After designing the app, the CS undergraduate students will primarily be responsible for implementing the app, while the graduate students as User Experience (UX) will assist with evaluating your design and discussing improvements.

-While choosing teams consider schedules, jobs, where prospective members live and work, and anything else that might impact how well the team will function.
+While forming your team, consider schedules, jobs, where prospective members live and work, and anything else that might impact how well the team will function.
 You should schedule meetings well in advance to ensure participation of all team members.
 During your meetings, take notes on your design decisions and how you reached your decision, so that you can use the notes in preparing your reports.

 Try to divide the project among team members so that every member of the team has experience in each phase of this process.